- Great for web designers

 - Not just for small sites

 Perch has a simple user interface that clients love.
 It is designed to give the user confidence in updating their sites, enabling them to manage their content independently.

 Perch is not only quick and easy to install, it has been designed to be very clear and simple for the end client to use.
 There shouldn’t be a huge training requirement to enable a client to edit the text on their homepage.
 Perch gives people the ability to make quick changes – helping them to keep their site right up to date.

-Many of the customer stories on our blog include statements about how easy clients find Perch to use.
+Many of the people we interviewed for People love Perch told us how easy clients find Perch to use.

 On larger sites you may want to restrict editing of certain content to certain CMS users.
 For example, giving an HR department the ability to only edit new job postings.

 This is possible due to the full ACL in Perch.
 Create Roles with permissions then add users to that Role.

 Add-ons like the popular Blog App can be downloaded and installed to add new functionality, all from within the same robust interface.
 Apps can add panels to the main control panel giving a quick view of activity on the site – and developers can access this for their own add-ons via the Perch API.

 Made a mistake?
 No problem.
 With multi-level undo editors can have the confidence to go ahead and make edits without the fear of messing up a page.

 Perch can also help you prepare changes to your site in advance of putting them live with Save As Draft.